IN THIS ARTICLE

 Tick Bite Symptoms and Signs

-The results of the illnesses transmitted by ticks often begin days to weeks after the tick is gone.
-That's why doctors or affected individuals may not suspect a tick-related illness because many people ignore or forget about barely noticeable "bites."
+The results of the illnesses or pathogens transmitted by ticks often begin days to weeks after the tick is gone.
+That's why doctors or affected individuals may not suspect a tick-related illness because many people are not aware of the bites or ignore or forget about barely noticeable "bites."
 The most important clue about any tick-related illness is to tell the physician about a tick bite.
 Also, the individual needs to tell their physician about outdoor activity (camping, hiking, etc.) in tick-infested areas even if the person does not remember a tick bite.

 After a tick bite, individuals may develop any of these symptoms that may be due to the organism that the tick transmits during its bite: